MINAKSHEE1/Minakshee/README.md

 # Minakshee
-this is my first git repositery
+This is my first git repositery
 Author- Minakshee zope